St. John's Medical Center announces the next session of the "Mind-Body

 said Catherine Cullinane, RN, Certified Diabetes Nurse Educator and Coordinator

 of St. John's Diabetes Education.
-“I’m excited to have
+The course is supported in part

 Maureen Molinari, MS, RD, LD, CDE, is currently pursuing a PhD in Mind-Body